NextUrban/Livability_by_Twitter/README.md

  ## 3. Livability satisfaction visualization

- After recieving the reliable sententiment output from section 2, a data-driven visualization process eventually reveals the resential satisfaction at the census tract level.

-  Therefore, in this section the aim is converting sentiments to an output map through Jupyter notebook (iPhyton).
-The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble to use in a dashboard setting (Please stay patient, the page takes time to load).
+ After recieving the reliable sententiment output from section 2, a data-driven visualization would reveal the resential satisfaction at the census tract level.
+Hence, the goal is converting sentiments to an output map through Jupyter notebook (iPhyton).
+The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble in an interactive dashboard setting (Please stay patient, the code takes time to load).

-  The initial installation package for Jupyter Notebook can be found at []().

- There code would require using the state zipcode boundries.
+ The code would require using the state zipcode boundries.
 Therefore, Geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
 The applied file for the current state project is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).

+ The initial installation packages regarding the Jupyter Notebook installation can be found at []().